gostartkit/web/README.md

-# Web.go The library for web service interfaces
+# Web.go The library for web

 ### Route
 ```go